All Episodes

 You can run into it practically wherever you go in this town.

-We don't have a ditto cam out here.
+We don't have a DittoCam out here.

-So there is no ditto cam this week.
+So there is no Ditto Cam this week.

 There will not be.

-It wouldn't sync with what I'm saying, but if you have the idea if you have a desire to see, no, I'm just kidding.
+But if you have a desire to see, no, I'm just kidding.

 Wouldn't do it.

-So no ditto cam all week long.
+So no Ditto Cam all week long.

-Uh I want to go back.
+I want to go back.

-There's there's a story uh out there.
+There's a story out there.

 And it's the story of Operation Fast and Furious.

-Operation Fast and Furious is where the uh Bureau of Alcohol, Tobacco, and Firearms, some wizard, got the idea to ship a bunch of AK-47's ammunition, other weapons to Mexico.
+Operation Fast and Furious is where the Bureau of Alcohol, Tobacco, and Firearms, some wizard, got the idea to ship a bunch of AK-47s, ammunition, other weapons to Mexico, hoping that the weapons and ammunition would end up in the possession of drug lords.

-We purposely, purposely shipped a bunch of AK-47's other weapons and ammo to drug lords in Mexico, ostensibly to track the stuff so as to be able to tell where it went and who had it, and thus we could identify them.
+We purposely, purposely shipped a bunch of AK-47s, other weapons and ammo to drug lords in Mexico, ostensibly to track the stuff so as to be able to tell where it went and who had it, and thus we could identify them.

 We covered it back then.

-I got emails all weekend long, hey Rush, how come you didn't talk about?
+Hey, Rush, how come you didn't talk about it?

-We did, way, way back in March.
+Way, way back in March.

 This is an old story.